 Dr. Todd Simpson

-Jackson High School Transitioning to Virtual Learning for All StudentsPosted by Butts County School System on 9/23/2020
+Jackson High School Transitioning to Virtual Learning for All Students August 24th-27th, 2021Posted by Butts County School System on 8/24/2021

-All students at Jackson High School will transition to virtual learning for the next ten school days effective at the end of classes tomorrow, September 24, 2020.
-Friday, September 25 - Thursday, October 8 will be virtual learning days for all JHS students.
-In-person learning will resume on Wednesday, October 14.
-This decision only impacts Jackson High School.
-All other schools in the Butts County School System will
+All students at Jackson High School will transition to virtual learning for the next four school days effective at the end of classes today (August 23, 2021).
+Tuesday, August 24 - Friday, August 27 will be virtual learning days for all JHS students.
+At the present time our plan is to resume in-person learning on Monday, August 30; however, we will reassess circumstances on Friday morning and provide updated communication by noon if this changes.
+Elementary schools in the Butts County School System will

-It is imperative that we continue to work together to ensure we can preserve the opportunity to provide face-to-face learning.
-We ask all students, staff, and families to continue to follow the four cornerstones of sustainability: wear a face covering, practice social distancing, use good hygiene, and avoid unnecessary risk.
+It is imperative that we continue to work together to ensure we can preserve the opportunity to provide in-person learning.
+We ask all students, staff, and families to continue practicing healthy habits to help us minimize the transmission of COVID19.
+We will continue to encourage and strongly recommend the use of face-coverings while on the school bus and while indoors.
 In addition, we ask that students remain at home if they are sick.
 It is our sincere belief and hope that following this guidance will help us